sympal/sympal-docs/reference/en/08-Content-Templates.markdown

 ## Writing Content Templates

-A content template is just a Symfony partial so you don't need to know too much else.
+A content template is just a symfony partial so you don't need to know too much else.
 The configured template is passed some additional parameters which you should know: